 The best practice is to use creams.
 Yes, it might take you a little longer, but you can tell how much sunscreen you have applied and unless you confuse it with mayonnaise, the likelihood of you or anyone else ingesting it is minimal.

 Reapply your reef safe sunscreen is key!

-If you want the full protection of your sunscreen, then it is recommended to reapply your sunscreen every 90 minutes or after swimming, sweating, and drying yourself off with a towel.
+If you want the full protection of your sunscreen, it is recommended to reapply your sunscreen every 90 minutes or after swimming, sweating, and drying yourself off with a towel.

 Here are my top sunscreens for you.
-I have ranked them by the quality of the product and also by the amount of packaging used, and whether or not it is recyclable.
+I have ranked them by the quality of the product and the amount of packaging used, and whether or not it is recyclable.
 I am still the zerowasteman, after all.

 The top favorites come in metal containers, why because it’s metal and you can recycle it.